UnitexGramLab/gramlab-ide/README.md

 To install and test the IDE you need first to download the [Unitex Core][unitex-core] executable (`UnitexToolLogger`).
-The easiest way to do this is to grab a full [Unitex/GramLab release](https://unitexgramlab.org/releases/latest-stable/) for your plaftform.
+The easiest way to do this is to grab a full [Unitex/GramLab release](https://unitexgramlab.org/releases/latest-stable/) for your platform.
 After this you should do:

     cd gramlab-ide
     export UNITEX_BUILD_RELEASE_DIR=/path/to/unitexgramlab-release